dywisor/roverlay/doc/rst/usage.rst

 -------------

 Runs *rsync* to download packages.
-Automatic sync retries are supported if *rsync*'s exit codes indicates chances of success.
+Automatic sync retries are supported if *rsync*'s exit code indicates chances of success.
 For example, up to 3 retries are granted if *rsync* returns *Partial transfer due to vanished source files* which likely happens when syncing big repositories like CRAN.